marybecker/Biointegrity/README.md

 U.S. Office of Management and Budget.
 2020.
 [Budget Report Fiscal Year 2021.](https://www.whitehouse.gov/wp-content/uploads/2020/02/budget_fy21.pdf) Accessed May 31, 2020.

+## Acknowledgements
+Thanks to Boyd Shearer at New Maps Plus UKY and Timothy Becker at UHa for code examples, suggestions and comments that greatly improved this map.
+Thanks to my class mates in Digital Mapping 673 at UKY for the very helpful suggestions that greatly improved the usability of the map.
+Thanks to the Monitoring and Assessment and GIS staff at CT DEEP for their dedicated efforts to collect, organize and manage and high-quality data.

 #### *Additional Mapping Projects on CT Water Quality can be found at* https://marybecker.github.io/